bradymiller/bradymiller.github.io/todo/index.md

 ## TODO lists

 ### Expedited
-* MU2 - Fill out paperwork.
+* MU2 - Turned in paperwork; awaiting reply to ensure ok.
 * MU2 - G3 items to work on: report revision has been turned in and awaiting reply.

 ### OpenEMR Code Reviews